 Scott Aaron Tait

-Scott has an MFA in Fine Art from Newcastle University.
-Scott’s art practice embraces narrative in its broadest as well as literary senses utilizing an eclectic and diverse range of media including drawing, video, and performance.
-His artworks have previously been exhibited in galleries across the UK and Europe.
-Since graduating he has focused more on writing which has been featured in The Write Launch and shortlisted for Theatre Cloud‘s ‘Tell a Tale’ prize.
-Having completed his first novel he is currently querying agents and juggling three other works in progress.
-Between meltdowns he collects things, mostly books, drinks copious amounts of coffee and researches the queer origins of witchcraft.
+Scott is a queer autistic writer with a Fine Art MFA from Newcastle University.
+Their previous art practice embraced narrative in its broadest as well as literary senses utilizing an eclectic and diverse range of media including drawing, video, and performance.
+Since graduating he has shifted focus from visual art to writing with short stories featured in The Write Launch, Odd Magazine and forthcoming in Pastel Pastoral.
+In 2016 they were shortlisted for Theatre Cloud‘s ‘Tell a Tale’ prize.
+Having completed their first novel, a YA Fantasy, Scott is currently querying agents and juggling three other works in progress.
+Between meltdowns Scott collect things, mostly books, and drinks copious amounts of coffee.